Maggie Sullivan, MPH

 Lee Ann holds graduate degrees in both Mental Health Counseling and Education from Southern Oregon University and a bachelor’s degree in American Studies from Hendrix College, located in her home state of Arkansas.
 When she is not at work, Lee Ann loves to be outside and enjoying nature with her dog, Sweet Rosie.

-Annie Valtierra-Sanchez serves as a bilingual Community Engagement Advocate for the Health Care Coalition of Southern Oregon.
+Annie Valtierra-Sanchez serves as a bilingual Equity Coordinator for SO Health-E, the regional health equity coalition for Jackson and Josephine counties.
 Through her coursework and many years of community involvement, Annie gained a more complete understanding about how social determinants affect health equity.
 She received a Bachelors of Science in Sociology and Anthropology from Southern Oregon University, and a certificate of applied research.
 Her course study also includes psychology, nutrition, and cultural competence.
 She is an avid advocate for education, which has shown to be strongly linked to healthier behaviors and therefore better overall health.
 Children of parents with higher education also experience better health.

 Annie recently worked as the Assistant Coordinator for Southern Oregon University’s Minority Outreach Programs.
 She served as treasurer for SOU’s Latino Student Union, coordinating and facilitating events that support student, campus, and community engagement, and leadership and diversity.
 Her experience in working with people from diverse backgrounds, cultural collaborations, and development encompasses different organizations and sectors.
 These include: conferences and special events at SOU; several committees at her church, where she has coordinated and collaborated in many social and fundraising events; planning and facilitation for Southern Oregon’s Women’s Leadership Conference; and working with the Oregon Community Foundation’s Latino Partnership Program advisory board.
 Her commitment to the diversity and inclusion of people from different racial, ethnic, age, gender identity, socioeconomic and ability backgrounds is the constant motivation of her work.